OmarMahmoud97/NextJs-Portfolio/README.md

 ### To bring the designs to life, I utilized Blender for 3D modeling and visual effects.

-### The result is a sleek, professional website that truly showcases my abilities and makes a strong first impression for potential clients and employers.
+### The result is a sleek, professional website that truly showcases my abilities.